 Adding salt 10-15 minutes after mixing in the flour helps the yeast really get going.
-If you add the salt right away it stunts the yeast and we certainly don’t want that!
+If you add the salt right away it stunts the yeast a bit, but isn't a huge deal- so you decide!

 Can I eat the bread warm from the oven?

 This will be hard since it smells so good, but sometimes if you cut into the bread too soon it will appear undercooked.
 But leave it alone for a little while and your bread will be perfect.

 How do I know when the bread is fully baked?